MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 3. [Data format](#data)

 ## 1. Software and computational requirements <a name="introduction"></a>
-The packages has been developed using `Python 3.9`.
+The package has been developed using `Python 3.9`.

 SLURM (`salloc`) is enabled but is not required.